Roseville Spousal Support Lawyer

 Ready to Guide You Through Your Spousal Support Case

 In California, alimony (also known as spousal support) may be awarded based on a number of factors.
-If you are going through a divorce, our Sacramento spousal support attorneys can help you through each step of the process.
+Our Roseville spousal support attorneys can help you through each step of the process.
 We address your alimony concerns carefully, taking each detail into consideration when crafting your case.
-We can also represent couples with same-sex divorce and other family law services.
+We can also represent couples with same-sex divorce and other divorce and family law services.

 We know that in order for a judge to award a fair spousal support agreement, they need a clear picture of each spouse's needs and circumstances.
 That is what we aim to portray here at the Bez Law Firm, P.C.

-Call our Sacramento spousal support lawyers at (916) 512-8944 to discuss your spousal support case.
-Our firm serves clients in Rocklin, Roseville, and all of Placer County.
+Call our Roseville spousal support lawyers at (916) 512-8944 to discuss your spousal support case.
+Our firm serves clients in Rocklin, Sacramento, and all of Placer County.